emtee40/userscripts-izzy/yt2invidio.md

 If you don't like the pre-configured one, you can simply change it via the UserScript menu.
 A list of instances can be found [in the Invidious Wiki](https://github.com/omarroth/invidious/wiki/Invidious-Instances), another one at [instances.invidio.us](https://instances.invidio.us/).

 ### Script history:
+* v1.2.5 (2020-03-14): Rewrite to also allow setting Nitter instance.
+If you switched your Invidious instance, you need to set that again (once) as settings structure changed.
 * v1.2.4 (2020-02-20): YT: also catch playlist links
 * v1.2.3 (2020-01-27): YT: also catch m.youtube.com
 * v1.2.2 (2020-01-17): exempt Twitter links on nitter.net from being rewritten